Heather Corinna: Biography

+Corinna established a Facebook group for people in perimenopause and menopause in 2019.

+Scarlet Letters and Scarleteen

 In the late 1990s, Corinna founded Scarlet Letters, an adult erotica online magazine targeted at women.
 Shortly after being created, the site was removed by web hosting provider Verio, forcing a need to find alternate hosting.

 Since the main content of the site was meant to be off-limits to teenagers, Corinna posted five pages of basic sexual education content for teenagers to read.
-Upon being deluged with requests for further information, Corinna established Scarleteen in 1998.
+Upon being deluged with requests for further information, they established Scarleteen in 1998.
 The side of the website targeted at girls was originally known as "Pink Slip".
 In 1999, a section targeted at boys, initially known as "The Boyfriend", was added.

 Both Scarlet Letters and Scarleteen faced difficulty obtaining traffic and financial support in their early years.
 In the 1990s, Scarleteen was often excluded by mainstream directories as too sexual, while pornographic sites also refused to provide a link to it for their under-18 visitors.
 The site subsequently came to survive largely on donations, some of which came from past users with children of their own.